schnetler/genai-ml-platform-examples/README.md

 Explore the contents of the repository and follow the instructions in the `README.md` files within each subdirectory.

 ### Contributing

 We welcome contributions to this repository!
-If you have any examples, improvements, or bug fixes to share, please follow the [CONTRIBUTING](chrome-extension://omgojbbklmcfkcmmjdhigkachlaibgjg/js/CONTRIBUTING.md) guidelines.
+If you have any examples, improvements, or bug fixes to share, please see [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License